onetimesecret/site-policy/onetime-dpa.md

 3.2) *Data Protection Laws*: References to "EU Data Protection Laws" or "GDPR" in the Principal DPA shall be interpreted to include UK Data Protection Laws where the context requires.

-3.3) *UK Data Storage*: All data relating to UK customers is processed and stored exclusively within UK infrastructure.
+3.3) *UK Data Storage*: All data relating to UK customers is processed and stored exclusively within UK infrastructure, subject to the limited exceptions set out in Section 12.2 of the Principal DPA.

 3.4) *UK Representative*: Based on careful assessment of Article 27(2) of the UK GDPR, the Processor has determined that its processing activities qualify for exemption from the requirement to appoint a UK representative due to: